- Right-click the current editor tab and choose on the context menu.

 On a Mac OS X computer, you can also use the three-finger right-to-left and left-to-right swipe gestures.

 If all opened tabs are shown in a single row, some of the tabs may become invisible.
-PhpStorm helps display the list of the opened editor tabs, and choose the one to become active.
+PhpStorm helps display the list of the opened editor tabs that did not fit in the editor window and have become invisible whereupon you can choose the tab to activate.

 - Do one of the following: